Flocks of Words - the Book

 Poems in this volume have been published in The Curlew, Three Drops from a Cauldron, Far Off Places and The Woven Tale Press, amongst other publications.

-Flocks of Words includes many of the poems written during a residency at the Heavenly Lights Exhibition at Shrewsbury Museum & Art Gallery, featured in the video above.
+Flocks of Words includes most of the poems written during a residency at the Heavenly Lights Exhibition at Shrewsbury Museum & Art Gallery, featured in the video above.

 ‘Her imagery is often startling, panoramic, spine-tinglingly thrilling.
 Her music is the music of distant stars and of creation, sometimes almost Miltonian in its wonder and terror.’
 Susan Haigh - Dundee University Review of the Arts